berks-tech-club/website/README.md

 # website
 This is the website for the berks tech club.
-Live version of dev site available at dev.berkstechclub.com